kevinzok/ICT-Application/README.md

 This is an ICT project of Lahti University of Applied Science which is focusing on application programming.
-This software will help restaurants to make reservations for customers.
-The application also helps in managing roles deliver to the employees which will be taken part in the reservation process (cooking, cleaning table, etc..).
+This software will help every service company to reserve schedule and manage employee work flow according to the services.